 You will learn how to produce the stencils for screen-printing in the dark room.
 You will learn to use stoneware, porcelain and coloured slip, and the work will be fired.

-The workshop language will be Hungarian, German and English.
+The workshop language can be English, Hungarian and German.

 COURSE FEE INCLUDES